Majharul-Huq/SM-DropDownTableView/readme.md

 ## License

-MWPhotoBrowser is available under the MIT license.
+DropDownTableView is available under the MIT license.
 See the LICENSE file for more info.